-Alternative 9 (defer maintenance dredging) is unacceptable because this alternative will result in draft restrictions for vessel traffic.
-Draft restrictions will reduce vessel efficiency and negatively impact regional and national economic development.
+Alternative 9 (defer maintenance dredging) is feasible if the Commonwealth of Virginia imposes restrictions above the Federal Standard and the non-federal sponsor does not pay the incremental cost difference above the Federal Standard.
+However, USACE finds this alternative unacceptable because it would result in draft restrictions for vessel traffic.
+Draft restrictions would reduce vessel efficiency and negatively impact regional and national economic development.
 This alternative would result in no direct environmental impacts from maintenance dredging or the placement of dredged material.
-Due to the large economic consequence of this alternative it is not retained for further assessment.
+Due to the large economic consequence of this alternative, it is not retained for further assessment.